Botanical Name: Isolepis cernua aka Scirpus cernuus

 You'll find fiber optic grass for sale in garden centers and online nurseries in spring and summer.
 Plants are inexpensive, and you can also buy seeds.
 Sowing seeds is easy (see Propagation below).

-Water generously.
-Don't allow the soil to dry out.
+Dry, brown foliage is a symptom of dry soil.
+Don't allow your houseplant to dry out.
 Foliage will turn yellow then brown when it gets too dry.
 Water thoroughly and often to keep the soil at least evenly moist at all times.
-Fiber Optic Grass is native to marsh areas, so it doesn't mind soggy soil.
+Native to marshy areas of Southern Europe and Northern Africa, fiber optic grass doesn't mind soggy soil, so don't be stingy with the watering can.

 Repot in spring, moving up to a container 1 size larger every 2-3 years, or when it becomes crowded.
 Spring is also a good time to divide the plant, if you want.